harti768/MaskJelly/README.md

 ## Requirements

 MaskJelly by itself does not require any other libraries.
-For the creation of an input file, [Jellyfish](https://github.com/gmarcais/Jellyfish) is required.
+For the creation of a compressed k-mer-count file, [Jellyfish](https://github.com/gmarcais/Jellyfish) is recommended.

 ## Input Files
+MaskJelly can mask the k-mers either directly from a fasta file (recommended) or, if only .jf files are given, by using the output of `jellyfish dump`.

-The list of k-mers needs to be in .fasta format, where every odd line specifies the abundacy of the k-mer in the following line.
+For the second case the list of k-mers needs to be in .fasta format, where every odd line specifies the abundacy of the k-mer in the following line.
 For example:
 ```sh
 >10
 AAAAAAAAAAA